 Open Access route: Alternative qualifications or professional experience may be considered by the course leader (UK/EU students only).

-In all cases, for candidates whose first language is not English, minimum standards of English proficiency are an IELTS score of 6.5 (no individual test score below 5.5) or TOEFL IBT score of 90-95 (minimum scores of 21 in Listening & Writing, 22 in Reading and 23 in Speaking).
+In all cases, for candidates whose first language is not English, minimum standards of English proficiency are an IELTS score of 6.5 (no individual test score below 5.5).
+Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes to bring them up to the required level.

 Normal MSc course length